Montenegro in the Eurovision Song Contest 2025: Points awarded by Montenegro

-Detailed Voting Results
+Detailed voting results

 Each participating broadcaster assembles a five-member jury panel consisting of music industry professionals who are citizens of the country they represent.
 Each jury, and individual jury member, is required to meet a strict set of criteria regarding professional background, as well as diversity in gender and age.
 No member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
 The individual rankings of each jury member as well as the nation's televoting results were released shortly after the grand final.

 The following members comprised the Montenegrin jury: